-Bus Travel - Information regarding bus services can be obtained from the Senior Campus

-Administration Office.
-Different bus services run from Brookhampton, Kirup/Mullalyup, Beelerup,

-Brazier, Argyle/Irishtown, Goodwood, Balingup, and Lowden.
+Bus Travel - Information regarding bus services can be obtained from the Administration Office of either Campus.
+Different bus services run from Brookhampton, Kirup/Mullalyup, Beelerup, Brazier, Argyle/Irishtown, Goodwood, Balingup, and Lowden.

 Students travelling by bus must be punctual and well behaved at all times.
 Behaviour on school buses that distracts the bus driver and endangers the lives of passengers will result in suspension from the bus service.